privacysandbox/protected-auction-services-docs/inference_overview.md

 the models requiring private features inside the TEE.

 Factorization can be utilized only when the model can be broken down into its constituents (as described above) fairly easily.
-In case models rely on a lot of cross features - for instance ad x contextual information, this may not be an effective strategy.
+If models rely on a lot of cross features (e.g. ad x contextual information), factorization may not be an effective strategy.

-We will support data flows that allow querying and passing such embeddings to `generateBid()`, where they can be combined with user embeddings to make the final prediction.
+We will support data flows that allow querying and passing such embeddings to `generateBid()`, where they can be combined with user (private) embeddings to make the final prediction.
 The next section describes this data flow.

 ## Overall flow